 - an ongoing series of structured seminars for the study of psychoanalysis and the training of psychoanalysts;

-- international conferences with featured speakers; and
+- international conferences with keynote speakers; and

-- ‘cartels’ or small study groups working together on related themes.
+- cartels or small study groups working together on related themes.

 In the Lacanian orientation, the link between a psychoanalytic organisation and analytic training is more than a formality; its Schools provide both a means of training (analysis, supervision, teaching and research) and an assurance of the quality of the training it provides.
-For while Lacan declared that ‘a psychoanalyst derives his authorisation only from himself’, there is no such thing as a solitary analyst; he or she depends on being recognized by an Other, even if this Other cannot be reduced to a normative, authoritative, regulatory or standardised Other.
+For while Lacan declared that ‘a psychoanalyst derives his authorisation only from himself’, there is no such thing as a solitary analyst; he or she depends on being recognised by an Other, even if this Other cannot be reduced to a normative, authoritative, regulatory or standardised Other.
 A Lacanian School can, and must, provide a guarantee of the quality of the analysts that are the product of its training This recognition is not based on a standardised form of training but on a recognition of the principles that guide the formation of an analyst’s desire.

 The art of listening analytically is founded on the principle that the subject is first and foremost a speaking subject; but what makes it analytic listening is that the analyst listens to the speaker as a subject, that is, in his or her singularity and without any presuppositions about complying with social norms or any presumptions concerning ideal outcomes.

 There is only one place an analyst can occupy; it is the place in which desire is eternally in question, and it is essential for an analyst to learn through his or her own analysis not to identify with any place of mastery or ideal.
-Analysis is at cross purposes with such ideals, which are always present in every civilization but even more insistently so in the contemporary instantiation of the master’s discourse.
+Analysis is at cross purposes with such ideals, which are always present in every civilisation but even more insistently so in the contemporary instantiation of the master’s discourse.
 Handling the transference requires the analyst to refuse to identify with any of the roles that the analysand wants him or her to commit to.
 To do otherwise is to risk running counter in the most flagrant fashion to the ethics of analysis, encouraging and even reinforcing a return to the prestige of mastery.